Ios lies between the islands of Santorini

 The island is also known for its sandy beaches.
 There are about 10 beaches on Ios and 3 of them are Blue Flag awarded.
-Scuba diving and water sports are available in Mylopotas and Manganari.
+Scuba diving and water sports are available at Mylopotas.

 Interesting places to visit in Ios:

-- The tomb of Homer - the legend says that the poet Homer was buried in the northern part of island, near Plakoto beach
+- Homer`s Tomb - the legend says that the poet Homer was buried in the northern part of island, near Plakoto beach

 - The archeological excavations of Skarkos, showing a well-preserved prehistoric settlement

 - The traditional windmills of Ios near Chora